 Using up the rest of the fish from when I previously made my little crumbed bacalhau balls didn’t take long.
-Especially when I had this recipe from the Food Safari cookbook by Maeve O’Meara; something I’d wanted to try for ages.
+Especially when I had the recipe for bacalhau com broa from the Food Safari cookbook by Maeve O’Meara; something I’d wanted to try for ages.
 It looks and sounds like a perfect recipe for a relatively light meal.

 Finely crumble or grate the cornbread into a bowl and mix with the chopped garlic, parsley and egg yolks.

-Place the roasted potatoes on a board and flatten each one.
-Lay them in a baking dish and cover with the fish, followed by the cooked onions and the breadcrumb mixture.
+Place the roasted potatoes on a board and flatten each one slightly.
+Snuggly arrange them in a baking dish and cover with the fish, followed by the cooked onions and the breadcrumb mixture.
 Drizzle with olive oil and season with black pepper.
-Stud the olives all over and scatter with strips of roasted capsicum.
+Stud the olives all over and scatter with the strips of roasted capsicum.
 Bake for 20-30 minutes.

 Drizzle with a little more olive oil before serving.